Research by: Mor Levi, Assaf Dahan, and Amit Serper

 Command-line arguments indicate SAM hive dumping.

-Once the threat actor mapped the network and obtained credentials, they began to move laterally.
+Once the threat actor mapped the network and obtained credentials (through net use), they began to move laterally.
 They were able to compromise critical assets including production servers and database servers, and they even managed to gain full control of the Domain Controller.
 The threat actor relied on WMI and PsExec to move laterally and install their tools across multiple assets.

 The following example demonstrates how the threat actor moved laterally from the first machine, compromised by the modified version of the China Chopper web shell, to other machines inside the network.